Why do employers use application forms?

 Help available from the Careers Service

-- Attend our careers workshop Writing successful applications
+- Attend our careers workshop Tackling application form questions

 - Journey to Work (video) - includes useful advice on standing out in applications.
-Please log in to access off campus.
+Log in to access off campus.

 Writing Development Centre